MicrosoftDocs/power-platform/power-platform/guidance/coe/governance-components.md

 This flow starts the approval process and writes the approval task to the Archive Approval Dataverse table.

 **Customize**: By default, this flow will assign approvals to the flow owner.
-In order to test in a debug environment, in which you do not want to involve users, you can update the [*ProductionEnvironment* environment variable](setup-governance-components.md#all-environment-variables) to **No**, and the approvals will be sent to the admin account instead.
+In order to test in a debug environment, in which you don't want to involve users, you can update the [*ProductionEnvironment* environment variable](setup-governance-components.md#all-environment-variables) to **No**, and the approvals will be sent to the admin account instead.

 ![Archive and Clean Up v2 - workflow for Flows.](media/archivalFlow-Flows.png "Archive and Clean Up v2 - workflow for Flows")